-The PRDOH staff will review each application and will determine if it is complete or if it is missing any documents or required information.
+PRDOH staff will review each application and will determine if it is complete, or missing any documents or required information.

-If incomplete, PRDOH will send the Rental Unit Applicant and the HPO a Missing Documents Notice, which will establish the process and timetable for completion of the application process.
+If incomplete, PRDOH will contact the HPO to request the missing documents via electronic mail.
+If the missing documents are not received, PRDOH will send the Rental Unit Applicant and the HPO a Missing Documents Notice, which will establish the process and timetable for completion of the application process.